Reporting Prohibited Conduct and Accessing Supportive Measures

 The University’s response may be limited if the alleged Respondent is no longer on campus or is unknown.
 Nevertheless, resources and assistance may still be available and the Complainant is encouraged to report the Prohibited Conduct to explore those options.

 In cases where a Complainant requests that no action be taken or that his/her name not be shared with the Respondent, the University will balance the needs of the parties for privacy with the institution’s responsibility to ensure a safe educational environment and workplace.
 An individual’s request that the respondent not be notified of reports of Prohibited Conduct will be considered in determining an appropriate response; however, such request will be considered in the context of the University’s legal obligation to ensure a working and learning environment that is free from discrimination or sexual misconduct.
 The Title IX Coordinator will assess such requests by examining the seriousness of the reported conduct, whether the reported misconduct was perpetrated with a weapon, the respective ages and roles of the parties, whether there have been other reports of misconduct or discrimination by the Respondent, whether the University possesses other means to obtain relevant evidence of the alleged conduct, and whether the report reveals a pattern of misconduct (e.g., via illicit use of drugs or alcohol) at a given location or by a particular group.
+The University may be compelled to act on alleged employee misconduct irrespective of a Complainant’s wishes.

 If the University is unable to take action consistent with the wishes of the Complainant, the Title IX Coordinator will inform the Complainant about the chosen course of action, which may include the Title IX Coordinator filing a Formal Complaint to initiate an investigation.